2017-usfca-biol-395/ifinney-week05-homework-QC-and-BLAST/README.md

 5. Clone your fork of the assignment repository down to the server.
 6. Go into the assignment directory from the command line.
 7. Make `data/raw_data` and `output/fastqc` directories using `mkdir -p data/raw_data output/fastqc`.
 8. Create a new script file to run the pipeline.
 After your top level comments, you **MUST** include the following line or else the programs may not work.
 This line checks to see if there is a value for the variable BLASTDB, and if there is not, then it sets the appropriate variables.
+You also can run this directly on the command line, but make sure to also add it to your script.

 ```
-if [ -z ${BLASTDB} ]; then source /home/.bashrc; fi
+if [ -z ${BLASTDB} ]; then source /home/.bashrc; export PATH; export BLASTDB; fi
 ```

 9. Add code to download the list of files in the run table to the raw data directory.